StudioLE/melt-handover/README.md

 ## December Final Review

-A2 presentation boards are stored in:
+PDF A2 presentation boards are stored in:
-`December Final Review\`
+- `December Final Review\`

-Flatten JPG for printing and vector version.
+There's a flattened JPG version for printing and the original vector version.

+# Download

+Either download the individual files or [download a ZIP archive of everything](https://github.com/StudioLE/melt-handover/archive/master.zip).